Li-ViP3D++: Query-Gated Deformable Camera-LiDAR Fusion for End-to-End Perception and Trajectory Prediction: Discussion

 \subsection{Qualitative analysis}

-Qualitatively, we observe that the new enhanced fusion mechanism implies a trend of query grounding.
-Our model's outputs, as well as ground truth, and baseline predictions for comparison can be seen in Fig.~\ref{fig:prediction_visualization} for two separate scenes.
-As the quantitative metrics imply, we see a significant decrease in both complete hallucinations and predictions marked as false positives due to the them being more than 2 meters away from the ground truth agent in the initial frame.
+Qualitatively, we observe that the enhanced fusion mechanism produces a clear trend toward better query grounding.
+The model outputs, together with the ground truth and baseline predictions, are shown in Fig.~\ref{fig:prediction_visualization} for two representative scenes.
+As the quantitative metrics suggest, Li-ViP3D++ produces fewer complete hallucinations and fewer predictions that are marked as false positives because their initial positions are more than 2 m away from the corresponding ground-truth agent.

+To better characterize this effect, we further analyzed the false positives produced by ViP3D, the original Li-ViP3D, and the proposed Li-ViP3D++.
+We grouped false positives into three diagnostic categories: duplicate tracks, mislocalized predictions near ground-truth agents (between 2 and 4 meters), and ghost agents located more than 4 meters from any ground-truth agent.
+Compared with ViP3D, Li-ViP3D++ reduces the total number of false positives from 18,034 to 5,236.
+The largest contribution to this reduction comes from mislocalized predictions near ground-truth agents, which decrease from 9,132 to 1,349.
+This accounts for slightly more than half of the total false-positive reduction, indicating that QGDF primarily improves the spatial grounding of agent queries rather than simply suppressing detections.
+A similar trend is visible relative to the original Li-ViP3D, where mislocalized predictions decrease from 8,676 to 1,349.

+The reduction is not limited to mislocalized predictions.
+Ghost agents are also reduced substantially, from 6,264 in ViP3D and 5,754 in the original Li-ViP3D to 2,921 in Li-ViP3D++, corresponding to an approximately two-fold reduction.
+Duplicate tracks are reduced from 2,638 in ViP3D and 2,230 in the original Li-ViP3D to 966 in Li-ViP3D++, leaving roughly one third of the ViP3D count and less than half of the original Li-ViP3D count.
+These trends suggest that QGDF removes false positives across multiple failure modes.
+It mainly reduces weakly grounded or spatially misaligned queries, while also suppressing fully hallucinated agents and redundant duplicate tracks.

-Despite the increase in overall displacement errors, the model predictions are reasonable and internally consistent.
-The model can handle more complex maneuvers while remaining in expected bounds based on the scene - vehicle agents tend to remain within drivable areas while pedestrians remain in walkways and crossings.
-We also observe an increase in intra- agent consistency within scenes.
-As can be seen in Fig.~\ref{fig:prediction_visualization}, the model expects neighboring agents of the same class to be moving at a similar velocity.
+Overall, the proposed model's predictions are reasonable and internally consistent.
+The model can handle more complex maneuvers while remaining within expected bounds based on the scene -- vehicle agents tend to remain within drivable areas while pedestrians remain in walkways and crossings.
+We also observe an increase in intra-agent consistency within scenes.
+As can be seen in Fig.~\ref{fig:prediction_visualization}, Sample 2, the model expects neighboring agents of the same class to be moving at a similar velocity.
 This leads to more consistent trajectories and fewer outliers.
-Overall, the new fusion mechanism leads to a better utilization of LiDAR data and thus a decrease in seemingly random trajectory length over-predictions.
+Overall, the new fusion mechanism leads to a better utilization of LiDAR data and thus a decrease in seemingly random over-predictions of trajectory length.